You can integrate Greenhouse with Process Street Process Street’s Automations.

 Greenhouse enables you to not only find and hire the right candidates but also manage the candidate pipeline from start to end.
-However, you can supercharge your use of Greenhouse by integrating Process Street and Greenhouse to automate your hiring and onboarding process.
-For example, as soon as a candidate application is received in Greenhouse, it could trigger a Workflow Run in Process Street.
+However, you can supercharge your use of Greenhouse by integrating it with Process Street to automate your hiring and onboarding process.

 Let’s look at how you can do this.

-In this example, we are triggering the Employee Hiring and Onboarding workflow when a new candidate application is submitted for an open position.
+In this example, we are triggering the Employee Onboarding workflow to run when a new candidate is hired through Greenhouse.

 Their information is stored in Greenhouse via a form that the candidate has filled in while applying for the job.
 So, we need to create relevant form fields in our workflow to push that information through to Process Street.
 These form fields should include the candidate’s first and last names (short text fields), email addresses (email field), phone numbers (number field), and so on.